pfdp0/ContrasTR/README.md

-# ContrasTR: Cotrastive Learning for Multi-Object Tracking with Transformers
+# ContrasTR: Contrastive Learning for Multi-Object Tracking with Transformers

-Official implementation of the paper [Cotrastive Learning for Multi-Object Tracking with Transformers](https://arxiv.org/abs/2311.08043)
+Official implementation of the paper [Contrastive Learning for Multi-Object Tracking with Transformers](https://arxiv.org/abs/2311.08043)

 TL;DR: We show how object detection models can be turned into multi-object tracking models with almost no overhead.
 We also introduce a pre-training scheme on detection that improves tracking without needing annotated tracking IDs.